 Watchlist was formed in 2001 by a group of leading human rights and humanitarian organizations in response to the need for improved monitoring and reporting on violations against children in war.
 Watchlist is known for its work on children and human rights, boasting – through its members – both a solid expertise on child protection and a wealth of information and experiences coming directly from the ground.

-Watchlist’s programmatic content is set by an Advisory Board composed of six international NGOs.
+Watchlist’s programmatic content is set by an Advisory Board composed of seven international NGOs.
 Its network further includes five Associate Member organizations who share our commitment to protect the security and rights of children affected by armed conflict.

 Eva manages the overall work of Watchlist, with support from the Advisory Board.
 Eva joined Watchlist in 2009, after six years working for leading humanitarian agencies in Central and East Africa.
 Eva was based in Kinshasa (DR Congo) as Oxfam International’s Policy and Advocacy Coordinator, and in Nairobi (Kenya) as Care International’s Regional Advocacy Adviser.
 In these roles, she advised country programs on humanitarian advocacy issues encountered in the field, supported the development of organization-wide advocacy strategies, and authored several articles, reports, and related materials.
 She also has extensive lobby experience in global humanitarian capitals such as New York, Brussels, and Geneva.
 Eva holds an MA in human rights and democratization from the University of Padova, Italy, and a degree in history from the University of Brussels in Belgium.
 Eva is Belgian and is based in New York.